michaelnny/deep_rl_zoo/README.md

 ## Note
-* Only support problems with discrete action space.
+* Only support episodic problems with discrete action space.
-* Focus on algorithm implementation rather than speed or creating a library.
+* We focus on study the individual algorithm and implementation, rather than creating a library.
-* We try to follow the original paper as close as possible for each implementation, but hyper-parameters and network architectures are not fine-tuned.
+* We try to follow the original paper as close as possible for each implementation, but may change some hyper-parameters to speed up training.
+* The hyper-parameters and network architectures are not fine-tuned.
-* All agents have been fully tested on cpu with M1 Mac (either CartPole or LunarLander), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
+* Most agents have been fully tested on classic control problems like CartPole, LunarLander on M1 Mac (CPU only), we also run some light tests on Unbuntu 18.04 with a single Nvidia RTX 2080Ti GPU.
-* Some of the agents are not fully tested on Atari games, as we don't have access to powerful machine and GPUs.
+* For Atari games, we only run partially tests on Pong, there are some agents are not tested on Atari due to lack of access to powerful machine and GPUs.
 * We can not guarantee its bug free.